pixlsus/website/src/articles/profiling_a_camera_with_darktable_chart/index.md

    (vignetting corrections) for JPEG files if possible.
 This is important for JPEG and real color fitting.

 Now you want to begin taking images.
+Normally we want to have a camera profile for the most used ISO values.
+However it is fine to just create **one camera profile** for the lowest ISO value (e.g. ISO 100) and **always apply this profile**!

+[Note: I created profiles for ISO 100 to ISO 640, because my camera has a gain switch at ISO 640.]

-We want to have a camera profile for the most used ISO values.
-So for each ISO value you need to take 4 pictures of your target.
-This is so that if an image is over or under exposed, you have the step above or below that make be exposed correctly.
+For each ISO value you need to take 4 pictures of your target.
+This is so that if an image is over or under exposed, you have an image with a stop above or below that is then exposed correctly.
 One photo for -0.3 EV, 0 EV, 0.3 EV and 0.7 EV.
 Start with ISO 100, don't shoot for Extended ISO values (50, 64, 80).
 Some cameras (Fuji) ISO 100 is an Extended value, so start at ISO 200.
 Normally they are captured with the lowest physical ISO and overexposed and then exposure is reduced in software.
 Use the lowest ISO profile for them.
 If you approach the maximum shutter speed (1/8000 commonly, but 1/4000 is not rare), start to close the aperture.
 Remember, your camera may show you 1/8000 shutter for the 0 EV image, so the -1/3 EV image may be over exposed.
 I started to close at 1/5000.

 Hint: Some cameras have a "Continues Bracketing" feature.
 You can set this to 0.3EV and 5 Images.
 Then the camera will automatically capture 5 images in 0.3